 - a) stormwater pipes, pits and connections to public stormwater systems within the road, - b) driveways and vehicular crossings within the road, - c) removal of redundant driveways and vehicular crossings, - d) new footpaths within the road, - e) relocation of existing power/light pole, - f) relocation/provision of street signs, - g) new or replacement street trees, - h) new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street, - i) new or reinstated kerb and guttering within the road, and - j) new or reinstated road surface pavement within the road.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street, - i) new or reinstated kerb and guttering within the road, and - i) new or reinstated road surface pavement within the road.

 Note: Security held by Council pursuant to section 4.17(6) of the Act will not be release by Council until compliance has been achieved with this condition.
-An application for refund of security must be submitted with the Final Occupation Certificate to Council.
+An application for refund of security must be submitted with the Occupation Certificate to Council.
 This form can be downloaded from Council's website www.woollahra.nsw.gov.au or obtained from Council's customer service centre.

-H.4 Positive Covenant and Works-As-Executed Certification of Stormwater Systems
+H.5 Positive Covenant & Works-As-Executed Certification of Stormwater Systems

-Prior to issue of any Occupation Certificate, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor and submitted, for approval by the Principal Certifying Authority, certifying:
+On completion of construction work, stormwater drainage works are to be certified by a professional engineer with Works-As-Executed drawings supplied to the PCA detailing:

-- a) compliance with conditions of development consent relating to stormwater, - b) the structural adequacy of the on-site retention and pumpout systems, - c) that a rainwater retention and reuse system with minimum storage of 42m3 has been constructed in accordance with the approved stormwater plans, - that runoff from all roof areas have been collected and directed to the as-built rainwater retention and reuse system which have plumbed into toilet flushing and laundry of all units and external irrigation etc, - e) that a pumpout system with minimum storage of 10m3 has been constructed in accordance with the approved stormwater plans, - f) that 3 x OceanGuard and 3 x 310 PSorb Stormfilter Cartridges by Ocean Protect have been installed in accordance with the approved construction stormwater plans, - g) that only one stormwater outlet pipe has been constructed in accordance with the approved stormwater plans, h) that subsoil drainage/seepage water is NOT collected and discharged into the kerb and gutter in accordance with the approved stormwater drawings,

-- i) pipe invert levels and surface levels to Australian Height Datum, and - j) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater, - b) the structural adequacy of the basement pumpout and on-site treatment system, - c) that only one stormwater outlet pipe has been constructed in accordance with the approved stormwater plans, - d) that a stormwater treatment system has been constructed in accordance with the approved plans and meets the water quality targets stipulated in the Council's DCP. - e) that all below ground structures are fully tanked and subsoil drainage/seepage water is NOT collected and discharged into the kerb and gutter in accordance with the approved stormwater drawings, - f) pipe invert levels and surface levels to Australian Height Datum, and - g) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.